Health & Safety

 A high standard of health, safety and environment (HSE) is one of Polyus’ basic selection criteria for contractors (see the Standard on relations with contractors in HSE).
 Polyus requires all of its contractors to adhere to the Company’s safety rules.

-As the first Russian company to join the International Council on Mining and Metal (ICMM), Polyus made a commitment to follow ICMM Principle 5 — Pursue continual improvement in health and safety performance.
+Polyus is committed to follow ICMM Principle 5 — Pursue continual improvement in health and safety performance.

 We are continuously evaluating and improving the safety levels at our facilities.
 The basis of our approach is controlling the key risk factors: exposure to equipment/machinery and hand tools; falling from a height; electric shocks; road accidents.